Lubbock

 Membership requires a serious commitment of time and service as well as financial obligation.
 Mothers living in Lubbock County with daughters in the 6th grade are eligible for the Lubbock Chapter membership process.

-During the fall of the daughter’s 6th grade year mothers are required to attend an Informational Meeting to hear more details about membership and membership requirements.
-Each mother must be sponsored by an Active member of the Chapter who is in Good Standing.
-This Active member is the “Sponsor”; applicants must also have a “Co-Sponsor” who may be either an Active, Provisional, or Sustainer member of the Chapter.
+During the winter of the daughter’s 6th grade year, mothers are required to attend an Informational Meeting to hear more details about membership and membership requirements.

-After attending the Informational Meeting, meeting with her Sponsor and Co-Sponsor, and gaining a thorough understanding of the annual membership requirements for both mothers and daughters in terms of time, service, and financial obligations, an interested mother may complete the online Application Packet.
+After attending the Informational Meeting and gaining a thorough understanding of the annual membership requirements for both mothers and daughters in terms of time, service, and financial obligations, an interested mother may complete the online Application Packet.

-Orientation for both mother’s (“Patronesses”) and daughter’s (“Ticktockers”) is held in the late spring of the daughter’s 6th grade year with the experience officially beginning in the summer prior to the daughter’s 7th grade year.
+Orientation for both mother’s (“Patronesses”) and daughter’s (“Ticktockers”) is held in the winter of the daughter’s 6th grade year with the experience officially beginning in the summer prior to the daughter’s 7th grade year.
 The Ticktocker experience is a total of six years (7th – 12th grades).

 Mothers and their daughters (grades 7-12) participate in a program that embraces: